-We created the major projects team to help support government departments carrying out a major project.
+We created the major projects team to help support any government department that is carrying out a major project.
 The major projects team covers 2 areas - the Major Projects Authority (set up in 2011) and construction.

 Major Projects Authority

-- approve the required Integrated Assurance and Approval Plans (IAAPs) for each major project or programme
+- provide government with a regular report on progress of the entire portfolio of major projects and programmes across all government departments approve the required Integrated Assurance and Approval Plans (IAAPs) for each major project or programme

-- provide assurance at important stages in the course of a project to make sure it will still be completed on time, to cost and to the needed level of quality, and become directly involved in any major projects that are failing
+- provide oversight and scrutiny at important stages of projects to make sure that they will be completed on time, to cost and to the desired quality

-- report publicly on the portfolio every year to create transparency in major government projects
+- provide publicly available reports on the portfolio of major projects

 Major Projects Leadership Academy